TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Software_System.md

 <sup>1</sup> This constraint accounts for situations where the RID signal does not contain all of the neccessary information or the data transfer encounters an error that corrupts the data.
 In both situations, the system should ignore the data and not take a picture, as that image will be unusable to the Tech Police.

+<sup>2</sup> The design of the system will not be complex enough to determine the visibility of the UAS based on environmental factors, therefore

 ## Schematic
 <img src= "/Documentation/Images/Camera_Software_System_Flowchart.png">